Get in Touch

 • Multiple linear regression

-• Adding regression to trees
+• Incorporating regression into trees

 • The Apriori algorithm for association rule learning